jandrovins/cp/README.md

-# cp
+# cp - My Competitive Programming repo
 Repository in which I will place my solutions to Competitive Programming problems.
+Also, some implementations of